Product test

-Who would have thought that tights could arouse so much enthusiasm?
+Who would have thought that a pair of tights could arouse so much enthusiasm?
 The "Softmerino" model from Falke surprised me as much as it convinced me: warm, high-quality and comfortable - for me now an absolute must-have in winter.

 When the first snow of the season falls at the end of November, I'm still in autumn fashion mode.
 I realise just how much I've gone wrong with my outfit when I'm caught off guard by the white winter landscape outside in a mini skirt and tights.
 I don't have time to turn back, so I brace myself for a day of shivering knees.
 But the big freeze doesn't materialise.

-Although my face and hands were freezing, my legs remained surprisingly warm in combination with my knee-high boots and calf-length coat despite the temperatures being close to zero.
+Although my face and hands were freezing, my legs remained surprisingly warm in combination with knee-high boots and a calf-length coat, despite temperatures close to zero degrees.
 Of course, I wouldn't go on any extended outdoor activities in the snow in this outfit, but the tights are actually warm enough for my commute to work, errands in the city or short walks.

 Not only the warming properties, but also the wearing comfort are impressive.
 The material is soft and the socks fit like a glove without constricting or cutting in.
 The reinforced stress zones in high-wear areas such as the ball of the foot and the flat chain seam at the foot end are small but fine quality features.
 Almost all of my other socks have a bulging Rosso seam in the toe area instead, which can pinch uncomfortably in shoes.